-Property Value Comment Snoop acceptance capability 11 The SCU can accept and process a maximum of eleven snoop requests from the system.
-DVM acceptance capability 4 The SCU can accept and process a maximum of four DVM transactions from the system.
-Each of these four transactions can be a two part DVM message.
-The interconnect must be configured to never send more than four DVM messages to the cluster, otherwise the system might deadlock.
+Property Value Comment Snoop acceptance Configuration dependent For dual 256-bit CHI masters, the SCU can accept and process a maximum of 11 snoop requests from each master port. capability For a single 256-bit CHI master, the SCU can accept and process a maximum of 14 snoop requests from the system.
+For a 128-bit CHI master, the SCU can accept and process a maximum of 11 snoop requests.
+DVM acceptance 4 The SCU can accept and process a maximum of four DVM transactions from the system.
+Each of these four transactions can be a two part DVM message. capability The interconnect must be configured to never send more than four DVM messages to the cluster, otherwise the system might deadlock.
 Snoop latency Hit When there is a hit in L3 cache, the best case for response and data is 10 SCLK cycles.
-When there is a miss in the L3 cache but a hit in an L1 or L2 cache in a core, then the latency varies depending on the type and configuration of that core.
+When there is a miss in the L3 cache but a hit in an L1 or L2 cache in a core, then the latency varies.
+This latency variation depends on the type and configuration of that core.
 Latencies can be higher if hazards occur or if there are not enough buffers to absorb requests.
 Miss Best case for latency is six SCLK cycles when the snoop filter and L3 cache tags indicate the miss.
 DVM The cluster takes a minimum of six SCLK cycles to provide a response to DVM packets.
 Snoop filter Supported The cluster provides support for an external snoop filter in an interconnect.
 It indicates when clean lines are evicted from the cluster by sending Evict transactions on the CHI write channel.
 However there are some cases that can prevent an Evict transaction from being sent.
 Therefore you must ensure that you build any external snoop filter to handle a capacity overflow.
 When exceeding capacity, the snoop filter should send a back-invalidation to the cluster.
-Examples of cases where evicts are not produced include: • Linefills that take external aborts. • Store exclusives that fail. • Mis-matched aliases.
-Supported transactions - All transactions that are described by the CHI protocol: • Are accepted on the CHI master interface from the system. • Can be produced on the CHI master interface except: - ReadShared. - MakeInvalid. - EOBarrier. - ECBarrier. - WriteCleanPtl. - WriteUniquePtl. - WriteUniqueFullStash. - WriteUniqueFullStash. - ReadOnceCleanInvalid. - ReadOnceMakeInvalid.
+Examples of case where evicts are not produced include: Linefills that take external aborts.
+Store exclusives that fail.Mis-matched aliases.
+Supported transactions - All transactions that are described by the CHI protocol:Are accepted on the CHI master interface from the system.
+Can be produced on the CHI master interface except: - ReadShared. - MakeInvalid. - EOBarrier. - ECBarrier.- WriteCleanPtl. - WriteUniquePtl. - WriteBackPtl. - WriteUniqueFullStash. - WriteUniquePtlStash.
+ReadOnceCleanInvalid.
+ReadOnceMakeInvalid.

-A7.6 CHI transactions
+A7.7 CHI transactions